BenZed/benzed-ts/packages/www/src/app/presentation/01-is-ts.md

 > This was born out of a couple of desires.
 There many type-safe validation libraries out there, and they all seem fine to me.
 I built one mainly because I've always wanted to.

-> On screen you'll see a couple of contrived examples of how is-ts might be used to create type guards, type assertions or validation methods.
+> On screen you'll see a couple of contrived examples of how is-ts might be used to create type guards, type assertions or validation schematics.

 > I'd also like to point out that right now you see it imported from my npm scoped library, but when it's actually released, it'll be import from is-ts.